-On the other hand, for the risks that can’t be quantified, the company will have to use its due diligence.
+On the other hand, the company will have to use its due diligence for the risks that can’t be quantified.
 Or, it can develop or define specific, quantifiable parameters, which will tell about those risks.
 For example, to measure strategic risk, a company can look at the demand and supply.
-Or to check its goodwill, it can perform a survey from time-to-time.
+Or, to check its goodwill, it can perform a survey from time to time.

 Reduce or Manage Business Risks